CNH Tours - Cultural and Natural Heritage Tours Galapagos

 Click here to see our 10 Favourite Things to Do on Your Free Days in Puerto Ayora

 Day 12 - Thursday: Transfer back to Quito.
-Free afternoon and evening.
+Trip ends.
 B, L.

 * Indicates visitor sites that are restricted to visits by small cruise ships only.

 B = Breakfast, L = Lunch, D = Dinner.

 OCEANIC FORCES AND ISLAND DIVERSITY

 Mansion del Angel check-in.
 Free evening for those arriving earlier.